Evolution and Limiting Configuration of a Long-Range Schelling-Type Spin System: The Concentration Bound

 \subsection{Modified Model}

 In this section, we work with a modified version of the model introduced in Section~\ref{Sec:Model}.
 We prove some results for this new model, and then use them to prove Theorem~\ref{Thrm:Shape_theorem} by coupling the modified model with our original model.
+The modified model is defined in a way that the spreading of the affected nodes resembles a FPP model.